fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 Fix fatal error when trying to show shipping costs for orders without shipping at cart and checkout.
+* Improved: Disable dropdown options in `TomSelect` components when the option is disabled in the associated `select` field.

 = 4.2.3 - 2026-05-25 =